josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 Do not confuse the explanation of persistence with endorsement of every tactic, slogan, organisation, or political demand.

+Do not treat every institutional restriction as proof that repression has successfully protected the public.

+Do not assume that repression inevitably strengthens the movement.

+Record what it generates, what it destroys, what it displaces, and who is made to carry its consequences.

 Do not reduce Palestinian solidarity to a therapeutic stage in somebody else’s political development.

 The connections matter, but Palestine is not merely a screen onto which other societies project their anxieties.